AdaCore/gnatstudio/docs/users_guide/debugging.rst

 :menuselection:`Debug --> Initialize --> <No Main File>`

   Initializes the debugger with no executable.
-You can then use one of the other menu items like :menuselection:`Debug --> Debug --> Load File` or :menuselection:`Debug --> Debug --> Attach`.
+Then use one of the other menu items like :menuselection:`Debug --> Debug --> Load File` or :menuselection:`Debug --> Debug --> Attach`.